Talking about Suicide and Self-harm

 Self-harm may enable the distressed person to feel more in control and able to cope.

 Please remember that you should not hold serious anxieties about someone else on your own.
 Ask the person to see their GP or a Mental Health Adviser or Counsellor.
-If you feel the person is in great danger and will not approach anyone for help themselves, you should speak to a Mental Health Adviser, Student Counsellor or the Community Mental Health Team.
+If you feel the person is in great danger and will not approach anyone for help themselves, you should speak to the Community Mental Health Team.
 They will support you and help clarify the best course of action.
-(See Emergency Flowchart for in office hours or out of office hours).